How do I use MathSciNet?

 Filtering Results

 If you have the exact information for a publication, MathSciNet will take you directly to the publication’s information page.
 If your search is more general and the keywords apply to multiple results, MathSciNet will display all possible results.
-To narrow down the results, use the gray bar on the left side of the screen, shown below.
+To narrow down the results, use the Filters on the left side of the screen, shown below.
 Selecting the item type, institution, author, year, classification, or journal will refine the results and help locate relevant publications.

 Getting Full-Text